CLRX/CLRX-mirror/doc/GcnTimings.md

 9     | 56    | 28    | 7      | 5
 10    | 48    | 24    | 6      | 5

-Waves - number of concurrent waves that can be computed by single SIMD unit
-SGPRs - number of maximum SGPRs that can be allocated that occupancy
-VPGRs - number of maximum VGPRs that can be allocated that occupancy
-LdsW/I - Maximum amount of LDS space per vector lane per wavefront in dwords
-Issue - number of maximum instruction per clock that can be processed
+Waves - number of concurrent waves that can be computed by a single SIMD unit SGPRs - number of maximum SGPRs that can be allocated at that occupancy VPGRs - number of maximum VGPRs that can be allocated at that occupancy LdsW/I - maximum amount of LDS space per vector lane per wavefront in dwords Issue - maximum number of instructions per clock

-Each compute unit partitioned into four SIMD units.
-So, maximum number of waves per compute unit is 40.
+Each compute unit is partitioned into four SIMD units.
+So, the maximum number of waves per compute unit is 40.

 ### Instruction alignment